 - When the onion is tender, add the squid and cook until it changes color.

 - Add the sake and sauté until alcohol is evaporated.

 - Add the onion and squid mixture into the mentaiko sauce.
 Mix well.

 - Reheat the frozen udon noodles in boiling water for 1 minute.

 - Add cooked udon and toss well until the udon is evenly coated with the sauce.
 Adjust the taste with salt and freshly ground black pepper.

-- Sprinkle shichimi togarashi if you like it to be spicy.
+- Garnish the pasta with nori and shiso leaves.
+Sprinkle shichimi togarashi if you like it to be spicy.